snazzyatoms/ProShield/README.md

 - ✅ **Admin Compass** – Special compass item that opens the ProShield GUI.
 Auto-given to ops (configurable).
 - ✅ **Claim Expiry** – Automatically removes claims of inactive players (optional, fully configurable).
 - ✅ **Configurable Protections** – Containers, doors, buttons, buckets, fire, mobs, explosions, Enderman teleport, and more.
+- ✅ **Spawn Guard (NEW in 1.2.4)** – Block claiming within a configurable radius around world spawn.
+- ✅ **Mob Border Repel (NEW in 1.2.4)** – Push hostile mobs back when they approach a claim border.
+- ✅ **Admin Reload & Purge Tools (NEW in 1.2.4)** – Reload configs and purge expired claims directly from the Admin GUI.
 - ✅ **Lightweight** – Built for performance and ease of use.

+---

+## ⚠️ Migration Note (v1.2.4)

+If you are upgrading from **v1.2.3 or earlier**, you **must regenerate your ProShield config folder**.
+This is required to load the new settings for:
+- Spawn guard radius
+- Mob border repel system
+- Admin GUI reload button

+### Steps:
+1. Stop your server.
+2. Delete the `/plugins/ProShield/` folder.
+3. Restart the server → new configs will be generated.
+4. Reapply any custom changes you had made.

 ---